-The Company uses the Group's discounted cash flow method to determine the fair value of financial assets not traded in active markets, where applicable.
+The Company uses the Group's discounted cash flow method to determine the fair value of financial assets not traded in active markets.
 The discounted cash flow method discounts the cash-flows of the financial assets at an appropriate yield plus a credit spread where applicable.

 The Group's credit spread methodology utilises gradient tenors and currency specific spreads.
 The appropriate credit spread for the agency or corporate fixed income security is determined using a cubic spline interpolation of the appropriate currency and credit rating category in the credit spread matrix based on the remaining tenor of the facility.
 This singular credit spread is then added to the discount spot rates to value the facility using the discounted cash flow method.
-In June 2017 Group Market Risk revised this methodology to reflect the credit risk of the facility as the credit risk on a per cash flow basis, and no longer on the full maturity of the facility.
-This resulted in moving from applying a single credit spread based on term to maturity, to multiple credit spreads based on each cash flow's term to maturity.